This Time Around (Hanson album)

-This Time Around is the second studio album by American pop rock group Hanson, released in 2000.
+This Time Around is the second studio album by American pop rock group Hanson, released on May 9, 2000, by Island Records.
 Although Hanson had several albums in between, This Time Around is their first standard studio release since 1997's Middle of Nowhere.
 This Time Around did not achieve the commercial success of its predecessor Middle of Nowhere.
 The album does not feature as many bubblegum pop style tunes as Middle of Nowhere; instead, Hanson opted to focus on a more classic rock sound, or as MTV.com stated, "stadium rock".
 The album also features numerous ballads, with songs such as "Sure About It" and "A Song to Sing" covering the themes of teenage insecurity and loneliness, much like "Weird" from Middle of Nowhere.
 Critically, This Time Around received mainly positive reviews.
 To date, it has sold over one million copies worldwide.

 Critical reception

 Critically, This Time Around received mainly positive reviews.
 It was given a score of 67 out of 100 by Metacritic.
 Billboard said, "It all adds up to a collection that successfully sets Hanson apart from the current teen-pop phenomenon that it helped start -- at least from a creative perspective," and CDNow said "This Time Around scores with more sophisticated harmonies and storytelling."
 Rolling Stone said, "Like a blond three-headed hydra, Hanson loom over the competition, making all other teen idols sound like Gerber-sucking clowns."
 AllMusic said, "It's hard not to miss the thrilling way Middle of Nowhere leapt out of the speakers upon its first spin with giddy fun, yet with its carefully considered craft and warmly ingratiating pop songs This Time Around is winning entertainment."
 However, not everyone was complimentary about the change in musical style, with Robert Christgau of The Village Voice stating "If you thought they were bad when they were cute, or even that they were cute when they were good, believe me, you don't want to hear them mature," and NME with the even harsher verdict: "But damn those cruel hormones – Hanson's collective balls have MmmDropped, and the giddy rush of adolescence seeks to mutate Mercury's finest investment into a trio of crack-voiced hulks."